Austin-Czyzewski/Niowave/Degauss/README.md

 All the best,

-Your friendly neighborhood python programming accelerator engineer,
+Your friendly neighborhood pythoner programmer accelerator engineer,

 Austin Czyzewski